-Rett syndrome is a severe, life long, life limiting genetic neurological disorder and the most common cause of profound learning disabilities affecting mainly females (1 in 12,000).
+Rett syndrome (RTT) is a severe, life long, life limiting genetic neurological disorder and the most common cause of profound learning disabilities affecting mainly females (1 in 12,000).
 Although present at birth, it is usually undetected until a major regression occurs at around two years of age, when children lose acquired skills and the complexity of the disability is revealed.
 Rett UK is the only UK charity providing professional support to these families.
 Rett syndrome changes lives irrevocably.

-Rett UK provides the emotional and practical support needed to deal with the everyday challenges that Rett syndrome presents.
+Rett UK provides the emotional and practical support needed to deal with the everyday challenges that RTT presents.
 A national telephone helpline answers calls from desperately worried parents, not just at the point of diagnosis but also at key transitions and moments of crisis.
 Local family led support groups and a parent to parent contact network provide the contact with other families that is so crucial in reducing isolation.
-Access to high quality seminars from the UK’s leading experts on Rett syndrome at Regional Days and Family Weekends provides families with up to date, accurate information in subjects like epilepsy, spinal surgery and communication helping them with management of the disability.
+Access to high quality seminars from the UK’s leading experts on RTT at Regional Days and Family Weekends provides families with up to date, accurate information in subjects like epilepsy, spinal surgery and communication helping them with management of the disability.

 Our vision is that everyone with Rett syndrome is diagnosed, their symptoms effectively treated and their families, carers and friends inclusively and appropriately supported.
-We aim to do this by delivering excellent support services to meet the short and long term needs of the Rett community, supporting research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure, and by raising awareness of Rett syndrome and its effect on individuals and their families.
+We aim to do this by delivering excellent support services to meet the short and long term needs of our families.

 Rett UK aims to:

 - • Promote, support and encourage research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure;

 Established: November 1985